-Tilton Police Detectives also investigate Illegal Narcotic Sales in association with the NH Attorney General’s Drug Task Force.
-Our Detectives work closely with outside agencies, to include State and Federal agencies to solve some of the largest drug investigations in the state.
+Tilton Police Detectives also investigate Illegal Narcotic Sales as a member of the Belknap County Drug Task Force.
+Our Detectives work closely with several outside agencies to bring closer to our cases, which includes our State and Federal partners to solve some of the larger drug investigations.
 For more information or to make an anonymous tip, contact Detectives-Narcotics at 603-286-8207 ext.
 207.

 Drug Investigations Narcotics/Intelligence Division investigates all violations of the Controlled Drug Act, 318-B:2 to 318-B:30, as outlined in the New Hampshire Revised Statutes Annotated.
 The Detectives working Narcotics/Intelligence Division also investigate vice functions such as prostitution and gambling.

 The Office of the Prosecutor is responsible for case preparation, arraignments, answering motions for discovery and prosecuting the largest number of complaints of any agency in the Franklin Court System.

 Frequently Used Contacts

 Belknap County Attorney (603) 527-5440